Trading 212 Fees Explained:

 - Scale alternative: IBKR’s IdealPro converts at ~0.002% — dramatically better at higher volumes.

-- Every AutoInvest funding event that touches a non-EUR asset triggers the 0.15% FX conversion, even if you hold USD elsewhere.
+- Every AutoInvest funding event that touches a non-EUR asset triggers the 0.15% FX conversion, even if you hold USD elsewhere in the account.

 - Dividend reinvestment inside a Pie also converts through the primary currency, triggering the FX fee each time.